 Yahtzee's review of Saints Row 4, where he seems to enjoy the game after being disappointed with Saints Row 3.

 In his Wind Waker HD review, Yahtzee mentions that it's one of his favorite Zelda games because of all of Link's character quirks.
 He even mentions that he doesn't care that the latter part of the story returns to the traditional formula, because by then he's invested in the story.

 His review of Luigi's Mansion: Dark Moon, aside from giving the game a rare positive review, he also states that he prefers Luigi over Mario because he finds him easier to relate to given how he seems closer to a normal person.

 His video on A Link Between Worlds is less a review of the game and more an intervention for Nintendo, noting that while he has given them tons of shit in the past, he wants them to succeed as they're the only hardware maker that still makes video game consoles and not inferior PCs.

 The credit animations say it all—The first two frames are of Sega and Nintendo making what look like nooses— the last one shows they were actually building a swingset to play on together.

 Yahtzee's review of Epic Mickey highlighted the camera controls, personifying the camera being uncontrollable.
-The Stinger has the ZP mascot/avatar hide in the bushes before jumping and ambushing a runaway camera.
-The last image is the avatar, all beaten up with an equally beaten up camera, and using it... to film a wedding.
+During the Stinger, the imp hides in the bushes before jumping and ambushing a runaway camera.
+The last image has the imp, all beaten up with an equally beaten up camera, using said camera... to film a wedding.